Information for hybrid telework employees

 Employees must agree to use equipment provided by the department and supplies for business purposes and to notify the supervisor immediately of equipment malfunction in order to schedule repair or replacement.
 All university equipment located at an employee's home office is fully insured.
 Any damage or theft of the equipment should immediately be reported to the supervisor.
 University-owned equipment used in the normal course of employment will be maintained and repaired by the department.
 When employees are authorized to use their own equipment, the department will not assume responsibility for costs of repairs, maintenance, or service.

 High speed internet access and telephone services are required to work remotely for Virginia Tech.
 The hybrid employee must provide their own connectivity.
 All employees are assigned a university phone number.
-Hybrid work employees have the option to have their office calls pushed to their personal phone or use the Avaya phone service when not on-site to ensure calls are received and returned in a timely fashion.
-For more information on the Avaya phone service, visit http://www.4help.vt.edu and search Unified Communications.
+Hybrid work employees have the option to have their office calls pushed to their personal phone or use the Zoom phone service on their university computer.